aDerocher/SeaBnb/README.md

 ![](demoPictures/spot.PNG)

 ### Backend
-The backend is built using Express and Sequelize
+The backend's API is built using Express and Sequelize

 ---